ubc-library-rc/llm/content/concepts.md

 ## Embeddings

 **Embeddings** are numerical representations of words or tokens in a continuous vector space.
 They are crucial in enabling models to understand and process language.
-Unlike one-hot encoding, which represents words as discrete, high-dimensional vectors, embeddings capture semantic relationships between words in a dense, lower-dimensional space.
+Unlike one-hot encoding, which represents words as discrete, high-dimensional vectors, embeddings capture semantic relationships<sup id="fnref1"><a href="#fn1" class="footnote-ref">1</a></sup> between words in a dense, lower-dimensional space.

 ### How Embeddings Work
 - **Dense Vectors**: Each word is represented by a dense vector of fixed size, where each dimension captures a different aspect of the word's meaning.